$125 off any CGM Plan. Use code FALL125

 nerves

 The human body has miles and miles of nerve cells responsible for carrying messages to and from the brain.
-Without nerves, we would not be able to do many things that we take for granted, including talking, walking, or even breathing easily.
+Without them, we would not be able to do many things that we take for granted, including talking, walking, or even breathing easily.

 How Does Nerve Damage Happen?